LEGAL AND ADMINISTRATIVE INFORMATION

 Grants provided during 2022 – 2023

-Trustees have approved a total of 11 grants during the year which were approved at their annual meeting in May 2022.
-The total amount of funding awarded was £ 10,532
+Trustees have approved a total of 11 grants during the year 10 of which were approved at their annual meeting in May 2023 and one as a special appeal request in November 2023.
+The total amount of funding awarded was £ 10,700

 The recipients of these grants are outlined below: